 During the 1960’s “Fun and Happiness Weekends” involved both people with and without disabilities having great fun, learning and growing together, whilst at the same time Phab Clubs were starting to develop across the country, set up by local communities and volunteers.

-Today Phab continues that founding ethos of bringing together people of all abilities on equal terms to make more of life together - breaking down community barriers, reducing social isolation, and creating opportunities for disabled people to enjoy the same activities and challenges as and alongside non-disabled people:
+Today Phab continues that founding ethos of bringing together people of all abilities on equal terms to make more of life together - breaking down community barriers, reducing social isolation, and creating opportunities for disabled people to enjoy the same activities and challenges as non-disabled people, side by side: